top of page

 Our Celebrations

 On September 17, 2022 a special anniversary Mass was celebrated at St. Michael’s Cathedral, Toronto, in honour of the founding of this mission.
-Watch the Mass now on Youtube and view our gallery of photos taken at the ceremony.
+View our gallery of photos taken at the ceremony.

 The Angel Foundation for Learning Celebrates the Sisters